Gulaal (film): Plot

 Dukey's gang kills Jadwal and Dukey shows the body to Dilip to intimidate him and keep him in line.
 Anuja is thrown out of the hostel and moves in with Dilip, who is also pursuing a relationship with Kiran.
 When Kiran accidentally gets pregnant, she gets an abortion and ends her relationship with Dilip.
 Anuja tries to explain to Dilip that Kiran has no interest in him or in traditional married life.
-A frustrated Dilip resigns from his post, allowing Kiran steps in.
+A frustrated Dilip resigns from his post, which allows Kiran to step in and usurp his position.
 An irate Dukey threatens Karan and Kiran by telling them that the only reason they're alive is because they are the king's offspring.
 Kiran tries to seduce Dukey, but they are interrupted by Dukey's second-in-command, Bhati.

 Dilip, blinded by his love for Kiran, becomes violent and aggressive.
 He finds out about Kiran and Dukey's relationship from Dukey's mistress Madhuri.
 In a fit of rage, he goes to Dukey's house and shoots him.
 While dying, Dukey tells him that Kiran used Dilip to get to him.
 Karan reveals his masterplan: once Dukey Banna is eliminated, the Rajputana movement will choose him as their leader and legitimize him.
 Karan's gang decide to eliminate Bhati so that Dukey's defenses will be weakened.
 Dilip wants to hear the truth from Kiran, but she refuses to answer his calls.
 When Bhati goes off to find her, he is killed by Karan's gang.
 Dilip finds Kiran, who confirms that she used him, but he cannot bring himself to kill her.
 In his indecision, he is shot and mortally wounded by Karan's gang.
 He manages to drag himself home and dies there, alone.
 The film ends with Karan as the head of the Rajputana movement, while Kiran sheds a tear as one of the loyal faithful.